 - Heightened susceptibility to viral illnesses

-- Digestive problems such as food intolerance, bloating, constipation, or irritable bowel syndrome (IBS)
+- Digestive problems such as food intolerance, bloating, constipation, or irritable bowel syndrome

-- Depression, heart problems, and sleep problems due to excess cortisol interfering with serotonin activity
+- Depression, heart problems, and sleep problems due to excess cortisol interfering with serotonin activity.

 Mental exhaustion affects the body as well as the mind.
 Eventually, it affects every relationship and task, including job performance.